devvrat29/melbourne-housing-analysis/README.md

 - Clone this repository to your local machine.
-- Open the Power Bi ('amazon_prime_titles.csv') in a compatible environment.
+- Open the excel ('Melborn_housing_dataset.csv') in a compatible environment.
 - Follow along with the documented steps to understand the Power Query process.
 - Experiment with the data and visualizations to gain insights.
 - Feel free to modify and adapt the data for your own analysis.